If you want to enjoy a fun and relaxed sport with your dog, rally obedience might be for you.

 Devised by Charles L. “Bud” Kramer, the sport originates from the warm-up exercises handlers and dogs would utilize before obedience competition.

-The sport differs from regular obedience in a variety of ways.
-Instead of waiting for the judge’s instructions, Rally competitors proceed through 10-20 designated stations and perform various maneuvers, which can include sitting, staying, heeling, and more.
+The sport differs from traditional obedience in a variety of ways.
+Instead of waiting for the judge’s instructions, Rally competitors proceed through 10-20 designated stations and perform various maneuvers in the rally course, which can include sitting, staying, following the dog owner in the heel position, and more.

-Though handlers are not allowed to touch their dog, they are allowed to talk to and encourage their dog through voice or hand motions as much as needed, making the sport both relaxed and interactive.
+Though handlers are not allowed to touch their dog, they are allowed to talk to and encourage their dog through voice or hand motions as much as needed, called rally signs, making the sport both relaxed and interactive.

-In AKC Rally, which is open to both AKC breeds and mixed breeds, each team starts with 100 points, and points are deducted for mistakes.
+In AKC Rally, which is open to both AKC breeds and mixed breed dogs, each team starts with 100 points, and points are deducted for mistakes.
 After qualifying three times under two different judges, the dog earns a special title, which appears after the dog’s registered name.

-There are three levels in AKC Rally: Novice, where dogs compete on leash; Advanced, where they compete off-leash; and Excellent, for dogs at the highest level of training, who have already earned their advanced title.
+There are three levels in AKC Rally: Novice, where dogs compete on leash; Advanced, where they compete off-leash; and the Excellent level, for dogs at the highest level of training, who have already earned their advanced title.
 Dogs can also earn the Rally Advanced Excellent title by qualifying in both Advanced and Excellent in ten trials.